 Atlas was founded by the Colombian designer Mariana Vieira.
 Mariana works exclusively with indigenous communities through a participatory design approach by exchanging knowledge on traditional and modern production techniques.
-In this way she preserves century old artisanship and translates it into pieces of art, furniture and interior design objects for the daily use.
+In this way, she preserves century-old artisanship and translates it into pieces of art, furniture, and interior design objects for daily use.

-The Colombian industrial designer, who carries the culture of her country in her veins and constantly reinterprets it in her work.
-She rescues, designs and produces everyday objects with a representative local identity.
-Her adventurous spirit leads her to tour the country in a holistic way that has allowed her to create unique experiences and objects.
+The Colombian industrial designer carries the culture of her country in her veins and constantly reinterprets it in her work.
+She rescues, designs, and produces everyday objects with a representative local identity.
+Her adventurous spirit leads her to tour the country in a holistic way that has allowed her to create unique experiences and pieces.

 IMPACT: Improve the access to education for the Wayuu communities in La Guajira, Colombia.

 A night in La Guajira is a surreal dream, I think this is partly the reason why the Wayuu maintain a permanent dialogue with their origins.
 COSMIC GUAJIRA is a perception of the “cosmos” on my part, an exercise in geometric abstraction that they very well know how to do and represent in all their creations.
 They are pieces where mysticism, ancestral knowledge, and sacred geometry are mixed: as if, for them, weaving is trapping the information of the cosmos and manifesting it with apparent simplicity in a complex fabric.

 is a collection of textiles for pillows, furniture, and art.
 She works with a total of 50 crafters of the Wayuu using the century-old gualdrapa tapestry technique, originally used to decorate horse saddles for races or special occasions.
 When this technique is applied, horizontal loom spans and each cotton thread is lifted by hand creating a thick high-quality fabric.

 Wayu Iwouya Communities